nikogura/nikogura.com/NikOguraResumeShortForm.md

 # Professional History

 ## Orion Labs - San Francisco, CA
-2020 - Present *Infrastructure Engineering Lead DevOps*
+2020 - 2022 *Infrastructure Engineering Lead DevOps*

 I took a legacy EC2 autoscaling application stack and re-architected it as a stand-alone, self-bootstrapping, one click Kubernetes based system that works in on-prem, cloud-prem, and even air-gapped installations.
 In addition to Orion's PTT stack, the system sports it's own auto-unsealing certificate authority powered by Hashicorp Vault.